 Fig. 13.
-A:Normalized (to 250 mW) SAR over1g induced in different tissues of adult and child like heads versus handset at 900 MHz.
-B:Normalized (to 125 mW) SAR over1g induced in different tissues of adult and child-like heads versus handset at 1,800 MHz.
+A:Normalized (to 250 mW) SAR over 1 g induced in different tissues of adult and child like heads versus handset at 900 MHz.
+B: Normalized (to 125 mW) SAR over 1 g induced in different tissues of adult and Child Like heads versus handset at 1,800 MHz.

-a maximum SAR over 10 g 30% higher than the one based on MRI.
+human has a maximum SAR over 10 g 30% higher than the one based on MRI.

 The SAR induced in different tissues has also been assessed.
-As shown in Figure 15, the SAR over 1 g in the skin of a 12 year old based on visible human is overestimated but the SAR over 1 g in brain of this latter is underestimated.
+As shown in Figure 15, the SAR over 1 g in the skin of a 12 years old based on visible human is overestimated but the SAR over 1 g in brain of this latter is underestimated.

 Fig. 14.
-Normalized max SAR over 1 g brain exposition and normalized max SAR over 10 g (all tissues) for adult and children for different frequency and handset.
+Normalized max SAR over 1 g brain exposition and normalized max SAR over 10 g (all tissues) for adult and Children for different frequency and handset.

 Fig. 15.
-Normalized SAR (to the max SAR over 1 g in the head skin derived from visible human) for different tissues in a 12 year old child head (child like derived from the visible human and model from MRI).
+Normalized SAR (to the max SAR over 1 g in the head skin derived from visible human) for different tissues in a 12 years old child head (child like derived from the visible human and model from MRI).